 This fabulous hand painted Imari pattern is Chamberlain's #276, popularly known as "Thumb and Finger".
 The unusual shape of the coffee can is called "bucket".

 The set was made c 1802-1805 according to Godden's "Chamberlain-Worcester Porcelain".
 The can is about 2-3/4" high.
 The deep saucer is 5".
-It is not marked.
+Neither is marked.

 The can is in excellent condition, with only a tiny firing flaw on the handle.
 It rings when tapped.